itsmattli/2fa-shared/README.md

 Environment:
 - Make sure Twillo token is correct if NODE_ENV to 'production'
-- Create webhook for a app/channel in slack
+- Create webhook for a app/channel in slack, add URL to .env
+- Buy a SMS enabled number on Twilio
+  - Set Webhook for Messaging to app URL
+  - Grab auth token from Console Dashboard for project and add to .env